quanted/VarroaPy/README.md

 7. You can give new parameters and/or update previously set ones (and optionally set a new weather file), and then run the model again.
 Parameters that were previously defined will remain set

     ```
-    params_new = {"ICAdultWorkers": 22200, "InitColPollen": 4000}
+    params_new = {"ICWorkerAdults": 22200, "InitColPollen": 4000}
-    #Updates value for ICAdultWorkers, new value for InitColPollen, other values set previously remain the same.
+    #Updates value for ICWorkerAdults, new value for InitColPollen, other values set previously remain the same.
     vp.set_parameters(parameters = params_new, weather_file = "Yakima")
     vp.run_model()
     ```